 His paintings are in the collections of world leaders and artists.
 They appreciate his art for capturing the essence of a place.
 His work is valued for its emotional depth and skill.

-In 2005, Sergei started working with Israeli galleries.
-He became a member of the Association of Professional Artists of Israel in 2007.
+In 2005, Sergei started working with galleries.
 This boosted his reputation in the Middle East art scene.

 His art first appeared in Russia in the early 1990s.
 By 1993, European galleries showcased his work.
 Today, his art is sought after online, reflecting his global reach.